GET A CALL BACK

 Full Withdrawal

-At maturity, the account holder can withdraw the total accumulated amount, which comprises the principal and the interest earned over the 15 years.
+The Account holder can withdraw the total accumulated amount, which comprises the principal (deposits made) and the interest earned only after the Account matures, i.e. after 15 years.

 Account Closure

-Following the complete withdrawal, the PPF account is closed.
+Following the withdrawal of the complete amount in the Account, the PPF Account is closed.
 This straightforward process allows access to the entire sum saved over the years.

 Partial Withdrawals

-Partial withdrawals from a PPF account are permitted after the account has been active for at least five financial years, providing liquidity while preserving long-term savings goals.
-This feature of the PPF account strikes a balance between accessibility and disciplined saving.
+Partial withdrawals from a PPF Account are permitted after the Account has been active for at least five financial years, providing liquidity while maintaining long-term savings.
+This feature of the PPF Account strikes a balance between accessibility and disciplined saving.

-Partial withdrawals can be made from the start of the seventh financial year.
-This means an account holder can initiate their first partial withdrawal at the beginning of the seventh year, given that the account has completed six full financial years.
+Partial withdrawals can be made from the start of the 7 financial year.
+This means an account holder can initiate their first partial withdrawal at the beginning of the 6 year, given that the account has completed five full financial years.
 This rule ensures the account has accumulated a substantial balance before any withdrawal is allowed.

 Only one partial withdrawal is allowed per financial year.
 This restriction helps maintain the long-term nature of the PPF scheme by preventing frequent and impulsive withdrawals.
 It encourages account holders to plan their withdrawals carefully and use them judiciously.